perforce/helix-authentication-service/containers/hub/README.md

 ## License

-View [license information](https://github.com/perforce/helix-authentication-service/blob/master/LICENSE.txt) for Helix Authentication Service.
+View [license information](https://github.com/perforce/helix-authentication-service/blob/master/LICENSE.txt) for P4 Authentication Service.

 As with all Docker images, this likely also contains other software which may be under other licenses (such as Bash, etc from the base distribution, along with